The night light is a feature more commonly seen on mobile devices as a method to reduce strain on the eyes.

 Finally, you need to restart your system for the registry changes to take effect.

-Third Party Software for Night Light (f.lux)
+Best Third Party Software for a Night Light

 F.lux is a free solution to reducing blue light on your computer screen and it provides a more user-friendly interface and options in comparison to the Windows 10 settings.

 There is a clear graph in the middle showing your current settings and what would be an optimal setting to use.
+You can then set up your usual wake-up time, so the light wont be dim too early.

 There are plenty of options for smart lighting, custom pre-made color schemes from candle light to daylight.